VeronikaBastiuchenko/thelook-ecommerce-final-project/README.md

 - **Retention:** customer activity drops notably after **2–3 months**, highlighting the need for loyalty initiatives
 - **Conversion Funnel:** conversion from **registered → paying** customers ranged between **76–82%**

- *This structure section can replace the plain-text version in your README —
-it will render perfectly aligned on GitHub and be easy to scan visually.*

 Author